-The following came from Radiant Cordero, candidate for Honolulu City Council District 7 representing Kalihi, lwilei, Kalihi Kai, Mapunapuna, Salt Lake, Aliamanu, Hickam, Foster Village, Ford Island, and Sand Island.
-The other candidates are Jacob Aki and Ryan Mandado.
+The following came from Radiant Cordero, candidate for Honolulu City Council District 7, representing Kalihi, lwilei, Kalihi Kai, Mapunapuna, Salt Lake, Aliamanu, Hickam, Foster Village, Ford Island and Sand Island.
+The other candidate is Jacob Aki.

 1. Oahu’s economy has been hard hit with the outbreak of the coronavirus and measures to prevent its spread, mainly because of the collapse of the tourism industry.
 Should we continue to rely largely on the visitor industry for economic vitality?
 What concrete steps would you take to bring tourism back?
 What else would you do to diversify the island’s economy?